 A struggling writer and single dad, inspired by The Rockford Files, decides to get a P.I. license, in this short novel.
 It’s even dedicated to Garner.

-A eerie little short story by acclaimed novelist Peter Rock about a woman in a gold Firebird (just like Jimbo drove) on a road trip through the desert, a TV riding shotgun, hooked up to a VCR playing VHS tapes of The Rockford Files and a lonely gas station attendant.
-The story can be found in Rock's 2007 collection, The Unsettling.
+An eerie little short story by acclaimed novelist Peter Rock about a lonely gas station attendant and a woman in a gold Firebird (just like Jim’s) on a road trip through the desert, a TV riding shotgun, hooked up to a VCR playing VHS tapes of The Rockford Files.
+The story can be found in Rock’s 2007 collection, The Unsettling.

 Author Craig McDonald reminisces about Rockford… and James Garner.